ETO is a manufacturing process where the customer specifies what they want, and the manufacturing company designs and makes it.

 ETO manufacturing software helps businesses manage the entire process of designing and building these products, from initial concept through final delivery.

 The software typically includes features such as project management tools, engineering design modules, bill of materials (BOM) management, and production scheduling capabilities.
-It also offers real-time visibility into production processes and allows businesses to track and analyze costs associated with each project.

 With ETO manufacturing software, businesses can streamline their operations by automating many manual processes involved in custom product design and production.
 That can help reduce errors, improve quality control, increase efficiency, and ultimately improve customer satisfaction.